mobxjs/mobx/notes-docs.md

 -   [ ] Update the 'Getting started tutorial'?
 It's maintained separately from the documentation - should we attempt to integrate it?
 The problem with that it is has live code.
 Docusaurus can run React snippets but the HTML page has very fancy animations.
 Update it as is?
 -   [x] Remove reference to the https://github.com/mobxjs/mobx-react-boilerplate projects, modify github README there that it's out of date and retired.
 -   [ ] makeAutoObservable is handy, but you probably shouldn't use it on a React component to make local state observable.
 We should say that somewhere.
--   [ ] mweststrate: Only sponsors are needed.
+-   [x] mweststrate: Only sponsors are needed.
 For backers / sponsors and sponsoring in general I think we should add an entry in the top menu bar.
 -   [ ] This is now incorrect unless we have a way to maintain it.
 "Become a sponsor and get your logo on our README on Github with a link to your site."
 Perhaps change to "gold & silver level sponsors" or something?
+-   [ ] There is also this document https://github.com/mobxjs/mobx/blob/master/sponsors.md for one time contributions maintained separately.
 -   [ ] What to do about the egghead lessons?
 They use the decorator syntax and may not enforce actions by default. -> consolidate into a single page and explain the decorator story and action on it.
 -   [ ] Consider breaking up computed.md into a basic and "advanced" document.
 -   [ ] API overview duplicates a lot of the material already discussed elsewhere.
 Break it into pieces.
 Introduce a separate API page which has a one line description and a link to the details?